ufosc/TERMINALMONOPOLY/CONTRIBUTING.md

 ![image](https://github.com/user-attachments/assets/2af3b513-2763-4f34-89e7-818bcfb30f14)
 ### Step 2: commit
 There are multiple ways to use the commit command.
-- [ ] In the command line, use **git commit -m <message>** where the message parameter is less than 50 characters, and briefly describes the commit
+- [ ] In the command line, use **git commit -m "message"** where the message parameter is less than 50 characters, and briefly describes the commit
 Commit messages should be **descriptive** and **tell the history of the changes**.
 What is depicted here is NOT a good commit name.
-See here for additional reading: [https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/]
+See [here](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) for additional reading
 - [ ] In vscode, you may also use the box in the top left to create a commit message, and you may commit with the checkmark.